OpenWork-NZ/mdwg/docs/_defs/ResourceCitation.md

 #### Other Sub-Elements

-- **alternateTitle -** *(type - charStr)* [0..\*] short name or other language name by which the cited service is known.
-Example: DCW as an alternative title for Digital Chart of the World.
-Recommended whenever there are alternate names commonly in use.
+- **alternateTitle -** *(type - charStr)* [0..\*] short name or other language name by which the cited service is known, e.g. DCW as an alternative title for Digital Chart of the World.
+Recommended whenever there are alternate names commonly in use
-- **[series](./ResourceSeries) -** *(class - CI_Series)* [0..1] If needed, information about the series, or aggregate resource, of which the resource is a part should be included.
+- **[series](./ResourceSeries) -** *(class - CI_Series)* [0..1] If needed, information about the series, or aggregate resource, of which the resource is a part should be included
-- See

 ## Also Consider

-- **[DistributionInfo -](./DistributionInfo)** Can contain information about how the resource is distributed. like *onlineResource* should contain landing page linkages to the resource but can also store additional information.
+- **[DistributionInfo -](./DistributionInfo)** can contain information about how the resource is distributed. like *onlineResource* should contain landing page linkages to the resource but can also store additional information
 - **[metadataLinkage -](./MetadataLinkage)** for links that provide a download of the metadata
 - **[browseGraphic -](./BrowseGraphic)** associates to a large number of packages to provide linkage to associated image files, such as business or product icons and logos
-- **[ContainsOperations -](./ContainsOperations)** For Service resources, this element can provide online access instructions.
+- **[ContainsOperations -](./ContainsOperations)** for service resources, this element can provide online access instructions
 - **[CI_Citation - ](./class-CI_Citation)** the class guidance for more options.

 ## Outstanding Issues
 > **CORE ISSUE:**
 Core to any metadata record is access to the described resource.
 There are several options where this may be expressed in an ISO19115-1 metadata record.
-The MDWG has not agreed as to a consistent approach.
+The MDWG has not agreed to a consistent approach.
 Inside the resource citation package, the `identifier` and `onlineResource` may provide this functionality.
 The package `DistributionInfo` is, of course, a common way to capture such information - particularly for data resources.
-For service resources.`ContainsOperations` is another common location for resource access information.
+For service resources `ContainsOperations` is another common location for resource access information.
 Further discussion and guidance are needed to resolve this issue to support machine readability and reduce confusion.

 ## Examples

 <details>

+\pagebreak

 ### XML
 Data Resource example